MeanPaper/MeanPaper/README.md

 **MeanPaper/MeanPaper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 📓 Currently deep-diving in Computer Organization and Design, Communication Networks, and Game Development with UE5
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...